The Best Video, Card, and Board Games- Travel the World from Home

 Trekking the National Parks

-Trekking the National Parks is such a great game for National Park lovers and travel enthusiasts!
+Trekking the National Parks is one of the best board games travel enthusiasts and National Park lovers will enjoy!
 The game is fun for adults but easy enough that school-aged kids can catch on and play too!
 The game features a map of the US with all of the National Parks represented.

 Your goal is to “claim” as many of America’s National Parks as you can.
 It’s a game of a bit of luck, and also some strategy too!
 Each park is represented by a colored rock.
 To win the game, you try to claim the most parks and win points with the most colored rocks.
 The game comes with cards representing each park.
 They have beautiful photos and interesting facts on the featured park.